vivaria/edisonrul.ing/docs/source/cards/b/big-wave-small-wave.md

 ### Card Rulings

-●You can Special Summon high-level WATER monsters with Big Wave Small Wave, like Levia-Dragon - Daedalus, Suijin, or Gogiga Gagagigo.
+*   You can Special Summon high-level WATER monsters with Big Wave Small Wave, like Levia-Dragon - Daedalus, Suijin, or Gogiga Gagagigo.
-●You can't use Big Wave Small Wave to Summon Special Summon-only WATER monsters like Aqua Spirit or Fenrir.
+*   You can't use Big Wave Small Wave to Summon Special Summon-only WATER monsters like Aqua Spirit or Fenrir.
-●You can't activate Big Wave Small Wave when there are no WATER monsters on your side of the field.
+*   You can't activate Big Wave Small Wave when there are no WATER monsters on your side of the field.
-●The Legendary Fisherman is not destroyed by the effect of Big Wave Small Wave if Umi is on the field, so he remains on the field.
+*   The Legendary Fisherman is not destroyed by the effect of Big Wave Small Wave if Umi is on the field, so he remains on the field.
-●After destroying WATER monsters with Big Wave Small Wave you can choose not to Special Summon any WATER monsters if you wish.
+*   After destroying WATER monsters with Big Wave Small Wave you can choose not to Special Summon any WATER monsters if you wish.